leangjia/blender_docs/manual/render/cycles/baking.rst

       When the base mesh extruded does not give good results, you can create a copy of the base mesh and modify it to use as a *Cage*.
-      Both meshes need to have the same :term:`topology` (number of faces and face order).
+      Both meshes need to have the same :term:`Topology` (number of faces and face order).

 Output